Dashue/dashue.github.io/Snow/_posts/2013-11-25-configurationsection-a-testable-and-dependable-configuration-solution.md

         }
     }

 We make the default constructor private to expose only one way of instantiating the class.
-That last step should leave you with a passing test.
+This step should leave you with a passing test.

 ###Enums
-We noticed how clean the enumeration was supplied to us, no calls to TryParse needed.
+Did you notice how cleanly the enumeration was supplied to us, no explicit calls to TryParse needed.
 What's also nice is that we get descriptive feedback if we were to misstype the value of an enum.
-For example changing the DateOfBirth to Mnoday gives the following exception:
+For example changing the DateOfBirth to be misspellt "Mnoday" gives the following exception:

 	The value of the property 'DayOfBirth' cannot be parsed.
 	The error is: The enumeration value must be one of the following:
 	Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday

 ###Required
-We will also get exception for any missing properties that are marked as required.
+We will also be given an exception for any missing properties that are marked as required.

 	Required attribute 'Age' not found.

 ##Moving on to the marginally more advanced stuff

 ###Multiple Values
-Sometimes storing and fetching lists of values are required and leveraging the configuration section approach makes it really simple.
+Sometimes storing and fetching individual values are not enough and the usage of lists of values are required.
+Leveraging the configuration section approach makes it really simple.

-The following is my preferred way of storing multiple values, it's quick and simple and have sufficed for everything I've needed to do.
+The following is my preferred way of storing multiple values, it's quick and simple.

 	<MyConfiguration MyStrings="value1,value2,value3" />